 Glendale, CA 91210

 Santa Monica’s Back on the Beach is the place where you can live the ultimate dream: kicking back with a glass of wine or beer while your kids have a blast running back and forth along the sand to the adjacent playground.
 The café is next to the Annenberg Beach House’s community splash pad and pool, and Back on the Beach is the perfect dining spot to recharge between water play and laps.
 Local and seasonal fare is always offered during breakfast and lunch—dinner is available only from May to October—and includes delicious omelets, salads, burgers, sandwiches, and fish entrées.
 The kids’ menu features classics such as penne pasta, chicken tenders, and kosher and veggie hot dogs.
 Time it right, and the sunset is included free of charge.

 445 Pacific Coast Highway

 Santa Monica, CA 90402

 There’s no cooler playground than LACMA’s Urban Light installation, where kids can play hide-and-seek ad infinitum.
-There’s also no better outdoor café than Ray’s Stark Bar for being strategically located a few feet away, offering delicious artisanal pizzas, kale salad, tuna tartare, and pan roasted salmon.
+There’s also no better outdoor café than Ray’s Stark Bar for being strategically located a few feet away, offering delicious artisanal pizzas, kale salad, tuna tartare, and pan-roasted salmon.
 The California-inspired brunch and happy hour menus are just as tasty, and the seasonal cocktails are a nice complement to the curated wine and beer selection.
 Kids can choose among chicken tenders, mac and cheese, noodles, hamburgers, and cheese or pepperoni pizza.
 They can also get free admission to LACMA by enrolling in the NexGen membership program online.

 5905 Wilshire Blvd.